miguelPerezOntiveros/javaGuides/README.md

 # Java 1Z0-803 Guides
 This project is comprised of a markdown viewer which you can use with any markdown files, as well as markdown files for each chapter of a Java SE 7 study guide.
 Its purpose is to enable efficient studying of any topic and to provide an accessible place to create and view reference material.
 Java is concurrent, class-based and object-oriented, it is also the number 1 programming language for enterprise development.
-This summay will let you digest 1000 pages
+This summay will let you digest 1000 pages of a Java study guide in 15 short markdown-based documents.

 ***[Click here to view the online demo](http://miguelp.com/javaGuides)***.